Toyota Century: Second generation (G50; 1997)

-The Century received a complete redesign in April 1997, although the new model was visually very similar to the previous generation.
+The Century received a complete redesign in April 1997, although the new model contained similar design cues to the previous generation.
 This model is powered by a 5.0 L 1GZ-FE V12, rated at 280 PS in Japanese models and 220 kW at 5200 rpm in export models.
 Torque was rated at 460 Nm at 4000 rpm for both Japanese and export versions.
 It was initially equipped with a 4-speed A342E automatic, until a 6-speed "intelligent" transmission arrived in 2005.
 The suspension was upgraded to double wishbone control arms for the front and rear wheels with airbag support springs.
 The Century remains the first and only Japanese front-engine, rear-wheel-drive production car equipped with a V12, and it has Toyota's first V12 engine.

 This generation no longer offered a selection of level of equipment preferred, and has either a floor-mounted or column-mounted transmission selector.
 From 2003 through 2004, the V12 engine was briefly offered with the ability to use CNG fuel.

 Toyota began limited official exports of the G50 Century to Europe and Asian markets including China and the Middle East in November 1998, positioning it as an executive car for company and government officials.
 About 100 left-hand drive cars were produced for export, with some going to the United States for promotional and testing purposes.
 Several were in use as corporate cars for Toyota's North American executives.
 As of 2023, the G50 remains the only generation of the Century sedan to have officially been exported and sold outside of Japan.

 The Century was Toyota's most luxurious model at its inception in 1967, and maintained this status throughout the 20th century.
-Today, it is positioned above the Lexus line-up, and is the most luxurious and prestigious Toyota.
-In contrast to other luxurious cars (such as the Maybach or Rolls-Royce), the Century has not been positioned and marketed as a sign of wealth or excess.
+In its day, it was positioned above the Lexus line-up, and was the most luxurious and prestigious Toyota.
+In contrast to other luxurious cars (such as those from Maybach or Rolls-Royce), the Century has not been positioned and marketed as a sign of wealth or excess.
 Marketing literature states roughly that, "the Century is acquired through persistent work, the kind that is done in a plain but formal suit."

 Like other cars in the top of the luxury class, the Century is designed with the rear passengers in mind.
-Hence, the rear seats recline and the front passenger seat (in right-hand drive cars only) has a fold-down center section so that a passenger in the back may stretch their feet forward.
+Hence, the rear seats recline and the front passenger seat (in right-hand drive cars only) has a fold-down centre section so that a passenger in the back may stretch their feet forward.
 The rear seats are equipped with a massage system.
 The doors are equipped with a soft-close mechanism, allowing the door to pull itself completely closed electrically when the latch makes contact with the striker.